In Congress, Rejecting Iraq Policy Isn't Simple

 There may be growing consensus among political leaders in Iraq, but in this country, that's not the case.
 President Bush's plan to boost the number of troops in Iraq is causing divisions, even within his own party, on Capitol Hill.
 In the Senate, all sides are girding for a showdown over rival resolutions both for and against the troop build up.
 That showdown is likely to take place next week.

 DAVID WELNA: Senate floor votes next week will show President Bush just how much support he has or does not have for his Iraq plan, and a key player in all this will be the new Senate Republican leader.
 Mitch McConnell says he welcomes that debate.

-Senator MITCH MCCONNELL (Republican, Kentucky): What I do think we will have is a series of votes on different proposals related to Iraq.
+MITCH MCCONNELL: What I do think we will have is a series of votes on different proposals related to Iraq.
 Some will obviously be more favorable to the president than others.
 And as all measures in the Senate, any measure to clear the Senate will require 60 votes.

 WELNA: That's because you need 60 votes to overcome a filibuster, which McConnell says he's ready to use to keep resolutions he doesn't like from coming to a vote.
 Democrats have only 51 members in their caucus, so the resolution they passed in committee yesterday opposing the troop build up would need a number of Republican votes to pass the 60 vote threshold.
 And it got only one Republican's vote in committee.

 Last night Virginia Republican John Warner introduced another, more mildly worded resolution that also opposes the troop build up, one he says many more Republicans are likely to vote for.